Keenan Robinson: College career

-Robinson spent five years at Texas, where he was a two-time Butkus Award semifinalist, earned 2nd Team All-Big 12 honors and was the 2011 Holiday Bowl Defensive MVP.
+Robinson spent five years at the University of Texas at Austin, where he was a two-time Butkus Award semifinalist, earned 2nd Team All-Big 12 honors and was the 2011 Holiday Bowl Defensive MVP.
 He was also named to the watch lists for the 2011 Bednarik Award, Nagurski Trophy and Lombardi Award.
-He redshirted his initial year at Texas and spent the 2008 season mostly on special teams, but became a starter in his sophomore year, playing in 51 games and starting 39 over his career including the Big 12 and BCS Championship games, recording a career high 10 tackles, including a tackle for loss in the first and 7 tackles and a half-sack in the second.
+He redshirted his initial year with the Longhorns and spent the 2008 season mostly on special teams, but became a starter in his sophomore year, playing in 51 games and starting 39 over his career including the Big 12 and BCS Championship games, recording a career high 10 tackles, including a tackle for loss in the first and 7 tackles and a half-sack in the second.